kaytwo/satc-api-2024/schedule.md

 title: Schedule
 ---

-# Full Schedule
+# Tentative Schedule

-_All events will take place on the second floor of Crerar Library at the University of Chicago_.
+_All events will take place on the second floor of the the University of Chicago's John Crerar Library (5730 S Ellis Ave., Chicago, IL 60637), its home of the Department of Computer Science.

-The event will take place on the full day of Thursday, May 9th, and conclude at 1pm on Friday, May 10th.
+The event will take place on the full day of Thursday, May 9th and conclude at 1pm on Friday, May 10th.
 The tentative schedule is below.

 |       | Day 1                                                                                                                        |
 | ----- | ---------------------------------------------------------------------------------------------------------------------------- |